Brevard County Library System: History

 The Merritt Island Library was established in 1965 by a group of residents who formed a "Friends of the Library" group to support the creation and construction of a library.
 It was first housed in a trailer within a parking lot with books donated through a community book drive.
 To raise funds, the legislature asked for a tax district, and a referendum was held, leading to the establishment of the Merritt Island Library Tax District.
 The first tax district board was appointed by Gov. Hayden Burns on December 30, 1965.
 The library moved to the Civil Defense Building in 1966, which was built with a federal grant of $200,000 in 1969.
 In 1972, the library was incorporated into the County Library System, and the first contract was signed in 1976.
 The tax district still owns the building and maintains the grounds.
 The library circulates over 200,000 items per year, has a collection of around 80,000 items, and provides meeting rooms for over 700 meetings per year.
 The board oversees a budget of over $100,000 per year, which is used to care for the building and supplement the county budget.

-The F. T. DeGroodt Public Library was completed in June 1992 and is a 22,300 square foot facility which was built in the western area west of 1–95 in Palm Bay.
+The Franklin T. DeGroodt Public Library was completed in June 1992 and is a 22,300 square foot facility which was built in the western area west of I-95 in Palm Bay.
 The original Palm Bay Public Library was then renovated and remained open to serve the residents in the northeast area of Palm Bay.
 With the addition of this second library in Palm Bay the total number of libraries rose to fourteen (14) in the Brevard County Library System.